Overview

 Specific Poses

 In the past, many poses were avoided during pregnancy over safety concerns.
 One study looked at 26 different poses and found them safe during pregnancy.
 This included some poses like happy baby and child poses previously discouraged during pregnancy.
-See this article from Harvard University that has an excellent summary of the research and a list of all poses.
+See this article from Harvard University with an excellent summary of the research and a list of all poses.

 Inversion Poses